Aayush9029/bigbrother/README.md

 ----

 WIP
+- [ ] Alert when laptop is unplugged.
+- [x] Alert when laptop's lid is closed.
 - [x] Custom FPS
 - [x] Custom Buffer limit (Seconds to record before and after incident
 - [x] Readable Codebase